Columbia Pictures: History

 From 1976 to 1993, Columbia Pictures used two logos.
-The first, from 1976 to 1981 (or from 1975 for promotional material until 1982 for international territories) used just a sunburst representing the beams from the torch, although the woman appears briefly in the opening logo.
+The first, from 1976 to 1981 (or from 1975 for promotional material until 1982 for international territories) used just a sunburst representing the beams from the torch, although the Torch Lady appears briefly in the opening logo.
 The score accompanying the first logo was composed by Suzanne Ciani.
 The Torch Lady returned in 1981, but in a much smoother form described as resembling a Coke bottle.
 The studio hired visual effects pioneer Robert Abel to animate both logos, using over fifty light exposures that included streak and special filter passes.
 The slogans for the 1976 and 1981 logos were "Let us entertain you" and "Movies That Matter", respectively.
 Jane Chester Bartholomew was the studio's longest serving model of the Torch Lady from 1936 to 1993.

-From 1982 to 1985, Columbia used the 1981 logo for Triumph Films, with the Torch Lady under the Arc de Triomphe in the logo.
-During the studio's run with Coca-Cola, a golden version of the Torch Lady was used for the Columbia Pictures Television logo with the byline "A Unit of the Coca-Cola Company" from 1982 until 1987.
-It was later changed with the byline "A unit of Columbia Pictures Entertainment, Inc." in 1988 after Coke sold Columbia to Tri-Star Pictures and changed it to the 1981 version in 1989 and removing the byline in 1991 after Columbia Pictures Entertainment was renamed as Sony Pictures Entertainment.
-The 1981 logo along with the 1936 and 1976 versions would be later used in 21st century Columbia releases, generally to match the year a given film is set in.
+From 1982 to 1985, Columbia used the 1981 logo for Triumph Films, with the Torch Lady under the Arc de Triomphe in the logo with the bylines "A Columbia Pictures/Gaumont Company" and "A Columbia Gaumont Company".
+During the studio's run with Coca-Cola, a cream-colored version of the Torch Lady from the 1981 logo was used for the Columbia Pictures Television logo with the byline "A Unit of the Coca-Cola Company" from 1982 until 1987.
+It was later changed with the byline "A unit of Columbia Pictures Entertainment, Inc." in 1988 after Coke sold Columbia to Tri-Star Pictures.
+In 1989, the logo was changed again to match the original 1981 version.
+The byline was removed in 1991 after Columbia Pictures Entertainment was renamed as Sony Pictures Entertainment.
+The 1981 logo, along with the 1936 and 1976 versions, would be later used in certain 21st century Columbia releases, generally to match the year a given film is set in.

 In 1992, the longest-running, and perhaps best known, iteration of the logo was created; the television division was the first to use it.
 Films began to use the new logo the year after, when Scott Mednick and the Mednick Group were hired by Peter Guber to create logos for all the entertainment properties then owned by Sony Pictures.
 Mednick hired New Orleans artist Michael Deas, to digitally repaint the logo and return the Torch Lady to her "classic" look.
-An urban legend is that actress Annette Bening was the model for the current logo.
+An urban legend is actress Annette Bening was the model for the current logo.
 Bening's face was later superimposed onto the Torch Lady in the opening intro of What Planet Are You From?
-(2000) as an inside joke.
+(2000) as an inside joke; Bening was a primary cast member in that film.